-Climbing Permits Required at Rumbling Bald Access / CLOSURE ALERT: Chimney Rock Access Closed Wednesdays and Thursdays
+CLOSURE ALERT: Climbing Permits Required at Rumbling Bald Access / JOB OPENING: Full-Time Seasonal Maintenance Position Available

 ... details ±

 A new climbing policy at the Rumbling Bald Access has been put into place.
-All climbers must fill out a free climbing permit before rock climbing or bouldering.
+All climbers must fill out a free climbing permit before bouldering or rock climbing.
 Permits are available at the parking lot kiosk.